Content created: 2010-12-30

 Second Cáo’s behavior was a matter of great distress for Cáo Guójiù, who admonished him over and over just as older brothers should do, but always with no effect.
 Second Cáo liked being evil, and he had no intention of giving it up.

 Tradition tells us how things finally came to a head.
 It seems that an imperial graduate by the name of YUÁN Wénzhèng 袁文正, from the county of Cháoyáng 潮阳县 in the district of Cháozhōu 潮州府 in Guǎngdōng 广东 Province, was en route with his wife to the capital to take the next level of examination.
 And it also seems that his wife was remarkably beautiful, as successful young men’s wives tended to be.
 Unfortunately, she was spotted by Second Cáo, who desired her for himself.
 So he invited the young scholar and his beautiful wife to his palace, where he simply strangled the husband and tried to rape the wife.
-When she resisted, he had her thrown into a ghastly dungeon in the hope that she would be persuaded by the cold and the darkness and the hunger and the filth and the damp and the rot to change her mind.
+When she resisted, he had her thrown into a ghastly dungeon in the hope that she would be persuaded by the cold and the darkness and the hunger and the filth and the damp and the rats and the rot to change her mind.

 Return to top